nodalida2021/nodalida2021.github.io/program_detailed.md

 # Program

+The time zone for NoDaLiDa 2021 is **Central European Summer Time (CEST**).
-Information about how to access individual workshops and sessions will be presented in [Trello](https://trello.com/b/QOmo4UDC/nodalida-2021)
+Information about how to access individual workshops and sessions will be presented in [Trello](https://trello.com/b/QOmo4UDC/nodalida-2021).

 ## Monday May 31, 2021